Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/arrange.rst

   :tab-width: 1
   :lines: 18-20

-The job template sets the :doc:`ciop.job.max.tasks </reference/application>` to one instance since the streaming executable has to process all inputs at once
+The job template sets the :ref:`ciop.job.max.tasks` to one instance since the streaming executable has to process all inputs at once

 .. literalinclude:: ../src/application.xml
   :language: xml